BitcoinDesign/Guide/guide/how-it-works/custom-spending-conditions.md

 - Unlock additional spending or recovery paths after a certain amount of time has passed.
 - Restrict individual transactions to not be processed immediately but only at a certain point of time in the future (pre-signed transactions).

-Timelocks can be relative (e.g. “1 year after the wallet has been last used”) or absolute (e.g. “on January 3rd, 2024”).
-They can reach up to a maximum of 65535 blocks into the future, which is about 455 days.

 #### Veto keys

 In a multi-key setup it is possible to define a hierarchy of keys.
 This means that you can define keys that are required in every transaction.
 This technique is sometimes also called a “sovereign veto”, as it grants a key holder the power to veto any transaction, even if the required amount of signatures would have been otherwise reached.